-Changing Voices is a supported employment program that engages groups of up to 12 recently released young people to develop and perform a musical addressing the challenges they face upon reentry.
+Changing Voices is a supported employment program that engages groups of up to 16 recently released young people to develop and perform a musical addressing the challenges they face upon reentry.
 Storycatchers coordinates Changing Voices with the Illinois aftercare system and an ever-expanding network of partners as part of an effort to increase likelihood of successful reentry for court-involved adolescents and emerging adults, ages 16-24.
 The program currently operates from two anchor sites offering 15-30 hours per week of supported employment.

 Touring Schedule: Tuesday – Thursday

-Booking: Contact Eliana Sigel-Epstein to get Changing Voices to your school or program.
+Booking: Contact Tory Davidson to get Changing Voices to your school or program.

-Changing Voices presentations include two parts: the presentation of an original one-act musical, followed by guided discussions with the audience that invite audience members to step into the situations faced by characters in the show.
-There are no right or wrong answers in this process.
+Changing Voices presentations include two parts: the presentation of an original one-act musical, followed by guided discussions and role-playing exercises that deepen the impact of the performance.
 With guidance from ensemble members, students can safely explore choices and outcomes, with opportunities to determine if the logical consequence of an action is what they would want for themselves.
 The post-performance role-play should also include at least one school or facility staff member that can demonstrate what a young person in need of guidance can expect to happen in real time.

 In August 2016, Storycatchers was thrilled to announce that the Changing Voices program is one of three winners in Chicago Beyond’s first-ever innovation challenge, GO Innovate.
 The innovation investment from Chicago Beyond includes a research partnership with the University of Chicago’s Urban Labs to evaluate the impact of the program over a two-year time span.
 This opportunity will move Storycatchers closer to its long-range vision of a statewide post-release employment network of Changing Voices programs staffed by alumni working alongside Storycatchers teaching artists as critically needed models of peer success.